 If you’re cleaning carpet on a humid day, it can heighten your chance of inviting mold into your home – and giving mold an eviction notice isn’t so easy.

-Auto repair shops release toxic fumes are concentrated in Volatile Organic Compounds (VOCs).
+Auto repair shops release toxic fumes that are in Volatile Organic Compounds (VOCs).
 Air pollution is one of the most dangerous forms of pollution which can lead to a number of diseases.
 Cars, flying planes, smoking and industrial discharge are some of the common sources of outdoor air pollution.

-Avoid cleaning your carpets during humid days to prevent mold.
+Avoid carpet cleaning during humid days to prevent mold.
 Often, proper ventilation and air circulation prevents mold growth.
 However, during the summers, the indoor air becomes rich in moisture when you open the windows and air inlets.
 This can cause the carpet’s fabric to stretch out and expand in size and volume.

 Sanitary Sewer Overflows (SSOs) happen every day across the nation.